Learn How to Be a Millionaire by Saving and Investing

 How Can I Save That Much Money?

-I'm guessing your next question is something along the lines of "How on earth am I supposed to save $2,500 per month?"
+Your next question is probably something along the lines of "How on earth am I supposed to save $2,500 per month?"

 If your employer offers a 401(k) match, take full advantage of it.
 Otherwise, you're leaving "free money" sitting on the table.